zobayer098/hackathon2025/README.md

     python -m uvicorn "api.main:create_app" --factory --reload
     ```

 5. Click 'http://127.0.0.1:8000' in the terminal, which should open a new tab in the browser.
+It may take a few moments for application startup to complete.

 6. Enter your message in the box.